How are your entries judged?

 It's easy to forget about sounds and music when you are creating a Dream.
-However, they can really enhance the mood and playability!
+However, they can really enhance the mood and fun!

 Scary theme music can give an audio cue to what the player should be feeling.
-Ambient sounds can also set mood.
-There are a default set of sounds that you can DragonSpeak to go off randomly in your dream, such as bird calls for meadows, or frogs for swamps.
+Ambient sounds can also set mood, such as random bird calls for meadows, or frogs for swamps.
 Using sounds to show that someone is on the right track on a quest or that they successfully completed some task gives another dimension to game play.

 Dreams need to tell some kind of story to add interest and depth to them.
 Although this can be shown a lot with the graphics and layout, many Dreams have an actual storyline that goes with them.
 These can be a backstory on a webpage, or entry text to help the player "get into" the Dream, or a quest story that develops as the Dream is experienced.

 Keeping a story light and humorous will appeal to a wider audience than an overly involved storyline.
-This might be a good area to get some extra help in from someone you know who is a good writer.
-Roleplayers often excel in this area and it's a good way for them to contribute to a Dream project.
-Story also includes any signs or text in the dream.
+This might be a good area to get some extra help in, like roleplayers who often excel in this area.
+Story also includes any signs or text in the Dream.
 Make sure you have someone double check your spelling as well.

 Community friendly is a bit of a catch-all category.
 One part is whether you have made your Dream friendly for others.
 For example, do you have an area or DS in the Dream that is obviously only for you and your friends?
 That would count you off for community because you are not being inclusive.

-Also, how well does your Dream work for crowds and multiple players going through?
+Also, how well does your Dream work for crowds?
 Are pathways wide enough, are doors and rides designed for large numbers of players, and does the Dream manage traffic well?
 Do you have enough signs and text to let players know what they need to do?
-Do quests and games handle multiple players using them, and do they reset properly?
+Do quests / games handle multiple players using them, and do they reset properly?